OfficeDev/office-scripts-docs/docs/resources/samples/move-rows-across-tables.md

 ## Input Excel file

-Download the [input Excel file](input-table-filters.xlsx) used in this sample and try it out yourself!
+Download the file <a href="input-table-filters.xlsx">input-table-filters.xlsx</a> used in this sample and try it out yourself!

 ## Office Scripts